backdrop-contrib/navbar/README.md

 Application programming interface (API)
 ---------------------------------------

-You can integrate your custom module's links in Navbar toolbar.
-See 'navbar.api.php'
+You can integrate your custom module's links into the Navbar toolbar.
+See this: 'navbar.api.php'

 Including styling assets for a menu item